amit-gupta/bbThemis/MeetingNotes/meeting-notes-20221006.md

     - SNAP-LAMMPS dummy run done, Matthew runs for us
     - OpenFOAM, Zhao to check the correctness
     - Ian to check with Matthew
+  - we still need AMBER, GROMACS, MILC as of Oct 6th.
+Ian to reach to Albert to help on GROMACS.
 - insights: the I/O log analysis on consistency
   - visible after write
   - visible after close